-Tigray Regional State accounts for a total land area of 53,000 km2, consisting of six administrative zones and 35 woredas.
+Tigray National Regional State accounts for a total land area of 53,000 km2, consisting of six administrative zones and 35 woredas.
 It shares borders with Eritrea in the north, Afar and Amhara national regional states in the east and the south, and Sudan in the west.
-According to CSA, 2013 national population projection data from 2014-2017 reported that the region has a total population of 4,960,003 (2,444,000 males and 2,516,003 female).
+According to CSA, 2013 national population projection data from 2014 -2017 reported that the region has a total population of 4,960,003 (2,444,000 males and 2,516,003 female).
 The regional average land holding is estimated to be 0.5ha/household.
-20 woredas/watersheds of Tigray are selected for the implementation of RLLP (14 existing SLMP-I and SLMP-II and 6 newly added woredas).
+26 woredas/watersheds of Tigray are selected for the implementation of RLLP (20 existing SLMP-I, SLMP-II & GAC woredas and 6 newly added woredas).